shirpaltman/CPP_EX1_24/README.md

 ***
 ### Graph ###

+`Graph.cpp is the implementation file for the Graph class.
+This class represents a graph data structure and provides various functionalities for working with graphs, such as loading a graph from an adjacency matrix, printing the graph, checking for edges between vertices, getting the weight of an edge, and retrieving neighbors of a vertex.
+It encapsulates the underlying adjacency matrix and provides methods to interact with it efficiently.`
 ***

 The `Graph` class is the core component of this library, offering functionalities for representing and manipulating graphs.